josephxbrick/table_of_contents_sketch_plugin/README.md

 ### The TOC section-title symbol (optional)

 This is the symbol whose instances will be added to the TOC for each section in your document.
-It needs to have a text overr called '<tocSectionTitle>' and a text override called <tocPageNumber>.
+Place an instance of the symbol on each section-heading artboard.
+It needs to have a text override called '<tocSectionTitle>' and a text override called <tocPageNumber>.
 Note that these overrides cannot be in nested symbols.
 Again, it doesn't matter what the symbol or its instances are called.

 <img src="/readme_images/section_entry_symbol.png" width="390">